dgraph-io/dgraph/wiki/content/mutations/index.md

 The Mutation block currently only allows the `uid` function, which allows extracting UIDs from variables defined in the query block.
 There are 3 possible outcomes based on the results of executing the query block:

-  * If the variable is empty i.e. has no value, the `uid` function returns a new UID and is treated similar to a blank node.
+  * If the variable is empty i.e. has no value, the `uid` function returns a new UID in case of `set` and is treated similar to a blank node.
+In case of `delete/del`, it returns no UID.
+Hence, the operation becomes a no-op and is silently ignored.
   * If the variable stores exactly one UID, the `uid` function returns the uid stored in the variable.
   * If the variable stores more than one UID, the mutation fails.
 We plan to support